Yellow toenails are a common problem with a variety of possible causes. Changes in toenail colour usually develop gradually over time.

-It would be extremely unusual for the only symptom to be yellow toenails, so if you have no other symptoms, you are unlikely to be suffering from jaundice.
+It would be extremely unusual for the only symptom of jaundice to be yellow toenails, so if you have no other symptoms, you are unlikely to be suffering from jaundice.
 However, if you have noticed a yellow/green tinge to your skin or in the white your eyes, or have noticed your urine is darker or your faeces lighter than usual, you should consult your doctor.

-Other possible causes of yellow toenails include:
+Other possible, less common, causes of yellow toenails include:

 In many cases, yellow toenails also become thickened and may change shape.
 If this is the case, have a look at the thick toenails section to find out what is going on.